elahtrebor/subforth/README.md

 Here is a simple test drive output:

-MYFORTH 1.0 - COMPILED JAN 2020 - Developed by rhale
+SUBFORTH 1.0 - COMPILED JAN 2020 - Developed by rhale

 variable myvar